Jeija/bluefluff/README.md

 * Open a secret debug menu in Furby's LCD eyes
 * Control Furby's actions, antenna color and LCD backlight
 * Control Furby's emotions by setting his hungryness, tiredness, wellness etc. levels.
-* Get information on Furby's sensor states including the antenna joystick, tickle / pet sensors and Accelerometer
+* Get information on Furby's sensor states including the antenna joystick, tickle / pet sensors and accelerometer
 * Update Furby with the official update "DLC" files from Hasbro or with my modified versions of those
-* Insert own audio content into own DLC files
+* Insert own audio content into DLC files

 #### What I haven't tried yet
 * Getting code execution on the Furby Connect